Evrid/File-sharing-website/README.txt

 see

 https://studentfileweb.azurewebsites.net/
+//My OSS subscription expire at Oct 24, 2023, means might not be able to see the files uploaded afterwards

 ## About
 This repository contains the codebase for a file sharing website developed using .NET MVC, Razor syntax, HTML, JavaScript, AJAX, external libraries, CSS, and cookie handling.
 The project includes a user-friendly interface for uploading, searching, viewing, rating, and deleting documents.